 Holes was a book I was skeptical about allowing my children to read at first.
 I had the impression it handled issues that were too big, but after previewing, I felt very comfortable handing it over to my kiddos.
 It has since become one of Caleb’s very favorite books ever (and that’s saying a lot since very few books even make the “it was okay” list.)
 Many math lessons can be drawn from this book including percentages, ratios, proportions and more.

 A Million Fish…More or Less is a book that I disliked the first time I read it.
 I found the tall tales to be silly and hard for my children to grasp.
 Then I started looking at this book from the perspective of math potential for older children and the book earned a spot in my top 10!
 Set in Louisiana and using traditional Bayou language, the characters tales about events tend to grow.
-This lesson idea covers bar graphs, statistics, tables, averages, scatterplots and more.
-(Since I wrote this post a week ago, the lesson link seems to be broken.
-I’m going to leave it here in hopes that the webpage comes back up because the lesson ideas are awesome.)
+Here is an article that talks about using estimation with kids.

 Gulliver’s Travels is a classic tale about a shipwrecked English surgeon who finds himself held captive by a group of little people, among other sea adventures.
 Lessons on ratio, proportion and measurement can be easily tied into the book.
-Here is a fun proportion lesson idea with video teaching.
+Here are a few math activity ideas that go along with the book.

 Chasing Vermeer is an art mystery that covers all sort of mathematical concepts like patterns, symmetry, shapes, Roman numerals and more.
 There’s even a bit of math history thrown in!
-A Different Place has a variety of lessons using Chasing Vermeer – you could do a whole unit study with this book.
 Please be aware that the Lord’s name in taken in vain in this book.

 Do you have any middle school math favorites to share?